The following is a list of everything you need to know about being a student at IUP.

 Pets (with the exception of owner-accompanied guide dogs and small fish) are not permitted in campus buildings.

-Please refer to the Policies and Procedures section of this site for more information on this policy.
+Visit the Policies and Procedures section of The Student Co-op for information on this policy.

 The IUP Post Office is located in Folger Hall (ground floor) and provides all postal services including box rentals.
 The telephone number is 724-357-2578, and the hours of operation are Monday through Friday, 8:00 a.m. until 3:45 p.m.